skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 | 8 | 1 |
 | **Total** | 256 |

 How you distribute these arrow combinations among your cards is up to you.
-You can give your strongest cards the most arrows, give them more cards the higher their card # ,use only the top 100 combinations to ensure that you have the maximum number of total arrows in your collection… it's really up to you.
+You can give your strongest cards the most arrows, give them more arrows the higher their card # ,use only the top 100 combinations to ensure that you have the maximum number of total arrows in your collection… it's really up to you.

-Once you're satisfied with your arrow arrangement, you'll need to max out the statistics of your cards.
-In order to upgrade a card's rank, it must engage in a card battle and wil &ndash; whether it is the attacking or defending card does not matter, though.
+Once you're satisfied with your arrow arrangements, you'll need to max out the statistics of your cards.
+In order to upgrade a card's rank, it must engage in a card battle and win &ndash; whether it is the attacking or defending card does not matter, though.
 It is random whether your card's rank rises: the odds of upgrading from P/M to X are 4/256; from X to A it's 2/256.
 Since arrowless cards cannot engage in card battles, their rank cannot be upgraded.
 However it is possible to win X-rank cards from the CPU, and therefore possible to obtain an arrowless X-rank card this way.

-You get 1 point per X-rank card in your collection, and 2 points per A-rank car.
+You get 1 point per X-rank card in your collection, and 2 points per A-rank card.
 That's how you get the remaining 200 Collector's points after getting 1,500 from having each card with a unique arrow arrangement.

-Finally, you will want to max out you card's attack and defense statistics.
+Finally, you will want to max out your cards' attack and defense statistics.
 Each of your 5 playing cards gets 1 point to a random stat once you win the card game.
 This is added to a hidden total, and this hidden total determines the stats shown on the card.
 If the random point goes to a stat which is already maxed out, then it is wasted.
 This, combined with the very high caps on most cards, means you'll need a very long time to max out all of your cards.

 The table below lists the maximum stats and default rank for each card: